 The Task Force working on the WA-Summit Advisory Council – Future consulted with the 2018 Delegates, as requested, on the type of structure and the name (World Administrators Alliance – WA-Alliance) before finalising Bylaws, and in April 2020 formally completed Incorporation.

 The Task Force is currently recruiting members for the Interim Governing Council (Council).
 For further information about this see our one-pager and, if you are interested, complete the application form (a Word.docx or a PDF).
 Applications are open until 3 July 2020 and should be sent to firstname.lastname@example.org.

 The Task Force was given a brief from the 2018 Delegates to strengthen and/or replace the current informal body so it can:

 - better support the purpose to guide, influence, positively develop and elevate the global administrative community

 - provide greater global leadership

-The Task Force is working to ensure the new structure is set-up ready to be in place after the 11th WA-Summit on-line Business Session 30 August 2020.
+The Task Force has been working to ensure the new structure is set-up ready to be in place after the 11th WA-Summit on-line Business Session 30 August 2020.

 Proposed Model – What?

 After much discussion, it was proposed that a Non-profit Trade (profession) Association under the name World Administrators Alliance (WA-Alliance) be formed.
 This decision was consulted on and confirmed through a survey of the 2018 Delegates.
 This new structure will use the current Administra and Advisory Council Terms of Reference as a preliminary basis.
 A Non-profit Trade Association is an organisation founded and funded by associations and/or organisations representing a specific industry; in this case administrators.

 Advantages & Benefits of a new structure – Why?